 Pursuant to a request of the DEP, in the second half of 2006, Tierra and other parties tested the sediments in a portion of the Hackensack River near the former Kearny Plant.
-Whether additional work will be required, is expected to be determined once the results of this testing have been analyzed.
+Tierra has submitted work plans for additional sampling requested by the DEP and is presently awaiting DEP comments.

 In March 2008, the DEP approved an interim response action work plan for work to be performed at the Kearny Plant by Tierra and the Adjacent Property by Tierra in conjunction with other parties.
-As a result YPF Holdings Inc. has reserved 29 (which are included in the amount of 109 disclosed in the following paragraphs).
+As a result YPF Holdings Inc. has reserved 29 (which are included in the amount of 108 disclosed in the following paragraphs).

-As of June 30, 2009, there are approximately 109 reserved in connection with the foregoing chrome-related matters.
+As of September 30, 2009, there are approximately 108 reserved in connection with the foregoing chrome-related matters.
 The study of the levels of chromium in New Jersey has not been finalized, and the DEP is still reviewing the proposed actions.
 The cost of addressing these chrome-related matters could increase depending upon the final soil actions, the DEP's response to Tierra's reports and other developments.